🇬🇧 UK GUIDE · UPDATED

 CPU clock speed

-Most popular games — Minecraft, Rust, Valheim, ARK — run single-threaded simulations.
-A newer CPU at 5.0 GHz outperforms an older one with double the cores.
-Look for Ryzen 9 7950X3D, 9950X or Intel i9 13th gen.
+Most popular games — Minecraft, Rust, Valheim, ARK, Factorio — run single-threaded simulations.
+Consequently, a newer CPU at 5.0GHz outperforms an older one with double the cores.
+Look for Ryzen 9 7950X3D, 9950X or Intel i9 13th gen. Avoid providers that don’t list their CPU model.

 🧠